 Overview of US Supreme Court Decisions

 Since 2005, the U.S. Supreme Court has held four times that the Eighth Amendment requires individuals under eighteen years of age to be sentenced differently from adults.
-Together, the decisions require that sentences for children provide “a meaningful opportunity to obtain release based on demonstrated maturity and rehabilitation”—except in the rarest of homicide cases where the sentencer determines that the child is “irreparably corrupt” and rehabilitation is impossible.
+Together, the decisions require that sentences for children provide “a meaningful opportunity to obtain release based on demonstrated maturity and rehabilitation”—except in the rarest of homicide cases.

 In response to these decisions, there has been extensive litigation and legislative activity in states around the country.
 Below, we briefly summarize these four Supreme Court cases.